Teaching

 - China Academy of the Arts (Yi Shu Xue Xiao), China (Visiting Guest Professor of Piano)

-- Hanyang University, South Korea (Visting Assistant Professor)
+- Hanyang University, South Korea (Visiting Assistant Professor)

 - Ewha Womans University, South Korea (Leading Visiting Scholar)